-He is not our staff - NEMA denies man who said herdsmen killed 120 people in Zamfara state
+He is Not Our Staff - NEMA Denies Man Who Said Herdsmen Killed 120 People in Zamfara State

 The agency wrote: "This guy in question isn't staff of @nemanigeria, he only did his national service with our Maiduguri office."

-Meanwhile, NAIJ.com previously reported that the association of cattle breeders have petitioned the commissioner of police in Enugu over the killing of four of their members.
+Meanwhile, Onlinenigeria.com previously reported that the association of cattle breeders have petitioned the commissioner of police in Enugu over the killing of four of their members.

 The cattle breeders under the aegis of the Miyetti Allah Cattle Breeders Association of Nigeria, Enugu state chapter, called for an investigation on the killing of the four herdsmen by some armed men in Ezeagu local government area of the state.